 Consider the following cold and flu remedies to help alleviate your symptoms.

 Prescription antiviral medication is available to treat the flu.
 It is not prescribed for a cold.
 Common medications include Tamiflu and Relenza.
 Antiviral medications do not cure the flu, but they may help you get over the flu faster, and symptoms may be milder.

-The drugs work by preventing the flu virus from continuing to multiple.
+The drugs work by preventing the flu virus from continuing to multiply.
 Antiviral flu medications must be taken within the first 48 hours of developing flu symptoms to be effective.

-Antiviral flu medications can have side effects, such as nausea, vomiting and a headache.
-Although they may be prescribed to anyone, antiviral drugs might be needed most for people that are at high risk of developing complications, such as the elderly or people with lung disease.
+Antiviral flu medications can have side effects, such as nausea, vomiting and headache.
+Although they may be prescribed to anyone, antiviral drugs might be needed most for people who are at high risk of developing complications, such as the elderly or people with lung disease.

 Zinc lozenges may help decrease the duration of a cold.
 Although research is mixed on their effectiveness, the theory is it might help prevent the rhinovirus from multiplying.